Health, vision, dental, and life insurance; annual and sick leave; paid holidays; pension and tax-deferred compensation (457) plans; and more.

 Knowledge, Skills & Abilities

-Graduation from an accredited high school or GED preferably with utility experience; or an equivalent combination of training and experience.
+Graduation from an accredited high school or vocational school and one (1) year of work experience in maintenance and/or repair; or an equivalent combination of training and experience.

 Licenses or Certifications